iamyle0710/metro-bike-visualization/README.md

 &nbsp;&nbsp; Analyze users when, where and how they rent the metro bikes?

 ## Our Visualization
+* What is the topic?
+    - Statistic Visualization of LA Metro Bike Share trip data
+* What is the information you plan to present?
+* Do you have a story?

 ## Secret Sauce
 \- Visualizing metro bikers' routes around Los Angeles